Z3R0-D47/PicoCTF-WriteUp/README.md

   - The challenge description.
   - Step-by-step solution.
   - Tools or techniques used.
-  - Lessons learned or additional insights.
+  - Explanation or additional insights.

 ## License